-Telepathy: real or not?
+Telepathy: real or not? (my initial research on the subject):

 I was very surprised to find that three out of four Americans believe in at least one paranormal phenomenon, according to a recent Gallup poll, and that ESP is the most commonly held belief.
 Friends and relatives provided me with ample interesting stories once they learned of the subject matter of my book, and most wanted to know what I really thought about telepathy.
 The initial truth was that once I began writing this book I discovered that I had not thought nearly enough about it!
 I wanted to write a book that explored the idea of whether humans would get along better if we could really understand how each other thought.
 Telepathy was an obvious means for investigating this idea.
 But it was more complicated than that.